Deployment in Identity Security Cloud

 • className – This is the fully qualified package and class name of the connector that is being written.

-• If you are implementing openconnector standard (what we recommend), then this will be set to sailpoint.connector.OpenConnectorAdapter.
+• If you are implementing OpenConnector standard (what we recommend), then this will be set to sailpoint.connector.OpenConnectorAdapter.

-• directConnect - This will always be 'true' if you are creating a custom connector.
+• directConnect – This will always be true if you are creating a custom connector.

-• status - This indicates the status of the connector.
+• status – This indicates the status of the connector.
 Each tenant can be configured to see different connector statuses.
-For implementer usage, set the status to 'released'
+For implementer usage, set the status to released.

 Update Connector Bundle

-In the following examples, scriptName is the scriptName of the connector you created above.
-If you don't know this, you can always call GET https://sailpoint.api.identitynow.com/beta/connectors to see all connectors in the system.
+In the following examples, scriptName is the script name of the connector you created.
+If you are unsure, you can always call GET https://sailpoint.api.identitynow.com/beta/connectors to see all connectors in the system.

 You can use the unescaped content of the applicationXml, correlationConfigXml, and sourceConfigXml fields to create a corresponding XML file containing the content modifications.